Rachel Brosnahan: Career

-Since 2017, she has appeared as the title character in the Amazon period comedy series The Marvelous Mrs. Maisel.
+Starting in 2017, Brosnahan appeared as the title character in the Amazon period comedy series The Marvelous Mrs. Maisel.
 She has said that her exposure to Jewish culture growing up helped prepare her for the role of Midge Maisel, a 1950s Jewish housewife who pursues a career in stand-up comedy when her marriage fails.
 Her performance has earned her a Primetime Emmy Award for Outstanding Lead Actress In A Comedy Series, two Golden Globe Awards, two Screen Actors Guild Awards, and two Critics' Choice Television Awards, among other accolades.

-After her Emmy Award win, Brosnahan said that The Marvelous Mrs. Maisel resonated with viewers because "the show is equal parts fantasy and reality.
-It has beautiful clothes, beautiful sets.
-I think in some ways it's aspirational too.
-It's about a woman who's reinventing herself after completing the dream she had laid out for herself.
-Everything falls apart; she finds herself anew.
-It's never too late to do that.
-And it's funny and, I think, filled with joy at its core, and that's something we need a lot more of in the world right now."
+In 2019, Brosnahan launched the production company Scrap Paper Pictures.

 Brosnahan appeared in the drama film The Courier with Benedict Cumberbatch, released in January 2020.
-In December 2020, Amazon released I'm Your Woman, in which she starred with Arinzé Kene.
+In December 2020, Amazon released I'm Your Woman, in which she starred with Arinzé Kene and produced.
 In 2022, she starred in the western Dead for a Dollar which premiered at the 79th Venice International Film Festival.

-In 2023, she is set to star in the revival of Lorraine Hansberry's The Sign in Sidney Brustein's Window opposite Oscar Isaac at the Brooklyn Academy of Music.
+In 2023, she starred in the revival of Lorraine Hansberry's The Sign in Sidney Brustein's Window opposite Oscar Isaac first at the Brooklyn Academy of Music, and later produced at the James Earl Jones Theatre on Broadway directed by Anne Kauffman.
+She received positive reviews for her performance as well as a Drama League Award nomination for Outstanding Distinguished Performer.

+In 2025, Brosnahan appeared as Lois Lane in the DC Universe superhero film Superman, from director James Gunn.
+She also played the wife of a CIA analyst in the espionage action thriller The Amateur starring Rami Malek.
+Also that year, it was announced that Brosnahan would be cast in the lead in the Apple TV+ anthology crime drama series Presumed Innocent which she will also serve as an executive producer.

 Personal life

 It was reported in 2018 that Brosnahan had married actor Jason Ralph, but she later revealed in January 2019 that they had been married "for years" before their relationship became public.
-Both attended the 76th Golden Globe Awards ceremony in 2019, where she thanked him during her acceptance speech.
+Both attended the 76th Golden Globe Awards ceremony in 2019, where she thanked him during her award acceptance speech.

+Brosnahan is the niece of handbag designer Kate Spade (born Katherine Noel Brosnahan), who was married to Andy Spade, the older brother of actor and comedian David Spade.

 Brosnahan has twice completed the "Live Below the Line" challenge.